hmteditors/closed-hc-il18/text-reuse.md

 ## Breakdown by class of reuse

-(To be added: "apparent multiforms" from lemmata to main scholia and attributed citations [TEI `cit`]) **need to update this data**

-Direct quote: 124
+Direct quote: 180 (58 direct quotes of other *Iliad* passages)

-Lost work: 5
+Lost work: 4

-Hypothetical: 9
+Hypothetical: 2

-Language usage: 145
+Language usage: 123

-Multiform: 136
+Multiform: 93

 ---